-Here is a video showing our caller and club on a typical Thursday night.
+Here is a video showing Bob calling for the club on a typical Thursday night.
 Bob calling in Houston at the Hey Lollies

 The Hey Lollies Square Dance Club was organized under the auspices of the Memorial Drive Presbyterian Church on April 8, 1965 following completion of a learner's class for 25 couples from the church.
 The learner's class was established by Jack and Betty Smith on January 7, 1965 with Nort Robinson, caller for the Texas Star Square Dance Club, as the instructor.
 The 25 graduating couples voted to organize a club to perpetuate the fun they were having, and to offer others (both church members and non-church-members) the same opportunity.